austintgriffith/burner-wallet/README.md

 alias clevis='./node_modules/clevis/bin.js'
 ```

-in a new terminal compile and deploy all contracts:
+compile, deploy, test, and inject all contracts in the frontend:
 ```
 clevis test full
 ```

-in a new terminal start the app:
+start the app:
 ```
 npm start
 ```